Our Corporate Social Responsibility (CSR) Efforts

 - Babcock Labs provides informational lectures and training sessions to UCR students and staff on a quarterly basis.

 - Thermo Fisher Scientific has asked Babcock Labs to serve as a resource for Thermo clients by providing informational lectures and training sessions for various Thermo instruments.

 Beyond education, Babcock Labs is also passionate about protecting and preserving public health.
 As such, we have been involved in many projects that help underserved community members.
-One project that we are currently involved with is the The Drinking Water Treatment Partnership Project.
-This project provides drinking water filters to mobile home communities with known high levels of arsenic and/or fluoride in their water sources.
-Our laboratory has provided free water analysis for this project, both pre- and post-treatment.The other partners involved in this project include the Riverside County Department of Environmental Health, the La Quinta Rotary Club, Rotary International, the Desert Alliance for Community Empowerment, and Pueblo Unido.
+One project that we are particularly proud of our involvement with is the The Drinking Water Treatment Partnership Project.
+This project provided drinking water filters to mobile home communities with known high levels of arsenic and/or fluoride in their water sources.
+Our laboratory provided free water analysis for this project, both pre- and post-treatment.The other partners involved in this project included the Riverside County Department of Environmental Health, the La Quinta Rotary Club, Rotary International, the Desert Alliance for Community Empowerment, and Pueblo Unido.

 Some of our past initiatives include participating in a mentoring roundtable for career development at University of California, Riverside (UCR), providing funds to the EnviroTeam at Ramona High School to help them travel to regional and national competitions, and participating in a freeway cleanup.
 Some of our current initiatives include food drives for Second Harvest Food Bank (Feeding America), food drives for the local animal shelter, toy drives for underserved children, and in-house campaigns to support United Way of the Inland Valleys.